Kirlovon/simple-ssr/README.md

 ## What is it?
 Universal server-side rendering implementation for Node.js.
 Powered by [Puppeteer](https://github.com/GoogleChrome/puppeteer). <br>
-This library allows you to preload your web applications directly on the server, and send the user rendered data. <br>
+This library allows you to preload your web applications on the server side, and send rendered data to the user.  <br>

 *Note: The minimum supported Node version is **Node 7.x***

 ## Features
 ◾ Simplifies crawlers work with your **Single Page Applications** or **Progressive Web Apps**.<br>
-◾ Preload your web applications on the server side. <br>
+◾ Preload your web applications on the server-side. <br>
 ◾ Allows you to cache data, optimizing the server-side rendering process. <br>
 ◾ In some cases improves performance and loading speed of your web app. <br>